Shadows of boson and Proca stars with thin accretion disks: Theory and framework

 \subsection{Einstein-Proca theory}

 The second type of bosonic star we will be dealing with in this work is the vectorial boson star, or Proca star.
+In this section, we shall mainly review the formalism introduced in e.g. Ref. \cite{Brito:2015pxa}.
 These are localized solutions of a massive and complex vector field $A^a$, which are described by the Einstein-Proca theory.
 Its action is given by

-where most of the quantities and notation have already been defined after Eq.\eqref{ekg_action}, while $F_{ab}=\partial_aA_b-\partial_bA_a$ is the electromagnetic tensor.
-Eq.\eqref{ep_action} is the simplest possible form of the action for an Einstein-Proca theory with a massive vector field, while likewise in the scalar field case more complicated theories could be exploited via the addition of higher-order interaction terms in the vector field.
+where most of the quantities and notation have already been defined after Eq. \eqref{ekg_action}, while $F_{ab}=\partial_aA_b-\partial_bA_a$ is the electromagnetic tensor.
+Eq. \eqref{ep_action} is the simplest possible form of the action for an Einstein-Proca theory with a massive vector field, while likewise in the scalar field case more complicated theories could be exploited via the addition of higher-order interaction terms in the vector field.

 Similarly to the scalar case introduced previously, the equilibrium configurations are obtained by solving the equations of motion of the system.
-In this case, these will be the field equations and the Proca equation, obtained from a variation of Eq.\eqref{ekg_action} with respect to the metric $g_{ab}$ and the vector field $A^a$, respectively.
+In this case, these will be the field equations and the Proca equation, obtained from a variation of Eq. \eqref{ekg_action} with respect to the metric $g_{ab}$ and the vector field $A^a$, respectively.
 These equations form the so-called Einstein-Proca system and are given by

 where the stress-energy tensor $T_{ab}$ is given in this case in terms of $A^a$ and its derivatives (contained within the tensor $F_{ab}$) as